Jayamvr007/Clima_App/README.md

 #  Clima

-## Our Goal
+## Goal

-It’s time to take our app development skills to the next level.
-We’re going to introduce the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.
-If we are dreaming of making that Twitter-powered stock trading app then we are about add some serious tools to our toolbelt!

-## What we will create

-By the end of the module, we will have made a beautiful, dark-mode enabled weather app. we will be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.
+we will have made a beautiful, dark-mode enabled weather app. we will be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

-## What we will learn
+## Things Learned

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.